ark-network/arkdev.info/docs/learn/clark.md

 The flow of how the Ark rounds work in clArk is very similar to covenant Ark.
-There is one extra step: the step in which all participants, i.e. all senders plus the ASP, cosign the entire VTXO tree.
+There is one extra step: the step in which all participants, i.e. all senders plus the Server, cosign the entire VTXO tree.

 The steps are as follows:

-- Users inform the ASP of which inputs they want to spend and which outputs they want to create.
+- Users inform the Server of which inputs they want to spend and which outputs they want to create.
   - Together with this, they create a new temporary keypair to use for the VTXO tree signing and attach it together a series of pre-generated MuSig2 signing nonces that they will use to sign the VTXO tree.

-- The ASP collects all this information, creates an unsigned round tx and an unsigned VTXO tree.
+- The Server collects all this information, creates an unsigned round tx and an unsigned VTXO tree.
 It sends this info to the users in a "VTXO proposal".
   - It also generates its own signing nonces and uses the nonces provided by the users to calculate the aggregate nonces for all signatures in the